thedarkside/activerecord-tablefree/README.md

       end
     end

-For Rails 2.3.x series you need to add this line in the top of your model file.

-    require 'activerecord-tableless'

 If you wish (this is not recommended), you can pretend you have a succeeding database by using

     has_no_table :database => :pretend_success